 U.S. News & World Report recently ranked Kingston Elementary and Old Donation School as the No. 1 elementary and middle schools in Virginia.
 Old Donation School, which has students in grades two through eight and is the home of the Edward E. Brickell Academy for Advanced Academics & Arts, was also ranked as the No. 2 elementary school in the state.

 Old Donation School

 Old Donation School (ODS) is a centralized, full-time, gifted school serving identified students in grades two through eight.
-Admission is application based and requires that students meet the criteria for gifted identification in VBCPS.
+Admission is application based and requires students meet the criteria for gifted identification in VBCPS.
 The ODS curriculum expands and extends the Virginia Beach City Public Schools (VBCPS) curriculum specifically to meet the needs of the gifted learner.
-The specialized curriculum is designed using methods and resources for developing the abilities of gifted learners.
+The differentiated curriculum is designed using methods and resources for developing the abilities of gifted learners.

 At Old Donation School, students who may be experiencing difficulties in their coursework are provided opportunities to develop strategies to be successful.
 Rarely, a change in placement of where students receive gifted services may result.
 When this occurs, the Senior Executive Director for Middle Schools will be notified in writing.
 However, students do not exit the gifted program.
 Every area of service (resource cluster, Old Donation School, and resource model at the high school level) consistently assesses the needs of the students and modifications are made accordingly in order to best meet the needs of the student.
-The VBCPS gifted program places in emphasis on the transition points, elementary to middle, middle to high and neighborhood school to select school, to ensure that students meet with success to minimize a need for a change in services.
+The VBCPS gifted program places an emphasis on transition points, elementary to middle, middle to high and neighborhood school to select school, to ensure students meet with success to minimize a need for a change in services.